Last Updated: 17 June 2024

 Step 5 - Connect Decoder

 There is room for the decoder in the blunt end in the 'number two' cab.
 Ensure the decoder cannot touch the chassis using Kapton tape, black tack, or similar.
-Here, the decoder being used is a Lenz Silver Mini, but most small N Gauge decoders will fit.
-See the end of this guide for an example of a Doehler & Haass PD10MU-3 fitted to an identical model.
+Here, the decoder being used is a Lenz Silver Mini+, but an ESU LokPilot 5 Micro will also fit comfortably, as will a Doehler & Haass PD10MU-3.

 Routing of the wires is important, as there is not much room inside the body at the top where the pantograph bay is.
 The wires must not sit directly on the top surface of the chassis, as the body will not quite sit flush.
 Route the wires onto the edges where the chassis steps down slightly.
 A bit of Kapton tape can be used to keep them in place.